Carfilzomib in combination with lenalidomide and dexamethasone [CAR2]

 Current Form Version

-The data on this page was produced using version 1.361 of the CDF list, downloaded from an archive of NHS England’s website on 08 May 2025 at 22:10.
+The data on this page was produced using version 1.387 of the CDF list, downloaded from NHS England’s website on 24 February 2026 at 11:00.

 If NHS England has published a new version of the CDF List but this site has not yet accessed that, this form may be out of date.
 Additionally, if any update has occurred without NHS England noting it as a change, this page will be out of date.